 Staff: supremely helpful.
 When they learned that we had no way of getting our luggage from Santa Fe to New York (other than walking it over), they sent a driver over to pick up our luggage for us.
 They managed to get us a room in the same wing as my parents, even though there technically wasn’t any space (see comment above about being given the “show room”).

 Pool: be warned – the pool is 5 feet deep EVERYWHERE.
 There is no shallow end.
-It’s also colder than you would expect.
+It’s also colder than you would expect, so the use of a best pool heater may be the best option for this.
 We didn’t go in the hot tub, because of the toddler.

 Problems: the main lobby was overpowered by incense.
 I understand its purpose; to hide the stench of cigarette smoke blowing in from the smokers outside the doors, but it was cloying in the worst way.
 If there is one law that I would love for France to borrow from Canada, it is the 9m law: no smoking within 9m of any door.
 Walking through the smokers to get into our building was not a pleasant experience.
 The hallways were also perfumed with apple smell, although it was less pervasive.
 No scent got into our room, thankfully.